clover/codelab-remote-pay-cloud/README.md

 ### Hello World

-We will now continue the age old tradition of writing a simple application to render 'Hello World' as its result.
-Our POS already has a Hello World button on its DOM, and it already has an `onclick` handler.
+Our POS already has a 'Hello World' button on its DOM, and it already has an `onclick` handler.
 Let's give it functionality.

 In `index.js`: